NagamaniMenda/Task-2-WeatherAPIClient/README.md

 ### **Steps to Use This Program**

 1. **Set Up Dependencies**:
-   - Use the `org.json` library for JSON parsing.
-Download it from [here](https://github.com/stleary/JSON-java) or add it to your project as a dependency.
+   - Use the `org.json` library for JSON parsing. add it to your project as a dependency.
    - If using Maven, include this dependency in your `pom.xml`: xml
      <dependency>